ai-on-gke/website/site/content/docs/agentic/ray-mcp/index.md

 - A GKE Autopilot cluster named `llama-ray-cluster`.
 - A service account `adk-ray-agent-sa`.
 - An IAM role binding granting the service account `roles/artifactregistry.reader`.
-- An Artifact Registry repository `llama-ray-mcp`.
+- An Artifact Registry repository `llama-ray`.

 Configure `kubectl` to communicate with the cluster:

 ```bash
 gcloud container clusters get-credentials $CLUSTER_NAME --region=$REGION --project $PROJECT_ID
 ```

+## Step 2: Containerize and Deploy the Ray Serve Application

 Create a Kubernetes secret for the Hugging Face token: